BMW S55 vs. B58: Performance, Tuning, Internals, & Sound

 On the other hand, BMW designed the B58 as the direct successor of the N55, powering many vehicles ranging from the 2-Series M240i to the gargantuan X7 40i.
 Similarly, it has been regarded as a significant improvement over its predecessor in terms of power delivery, reliability, and tuning.

-In this article, we will compare the BMW S55 to the BMW B58 and go in-depth about similarities and differences.
+In this article, we will compare the BMW S55 to the BMW B58, exploring their specifications, performance, tuning potential, internals, and sound characteristics.

 BMW S55 vs. B58 Specifications